 |Best Suited For||Nursing Home Care||Home Care or Assisted Living|

-Finally, marital status is a consideration.
-While a single individual cannot simultaneously receive Medicaid nursing home care and a veteran's pension, a married couple can be dually eligible.
-One spouse can receive Medicaid, and the other can receive the Aid and Attendance benefit.
-To be clear, one spouse can have their nursing home care paid for by Medicaid, while the other spouse can live at home or in an assisted living community and have some, or all of their care costs, paid for by a veteran’s pension in the form of the Monthly Maintenance Needs Allowance or “MMNA”.
+Finally, marital status is also something individuals should take into consideration.
+One possibility for married couples is for one spouse to apply for and receive Medicaid, while the other applies for and receives the Aid and Attendance benefit.
+In other words, one spouse would have their nursing home care paid for by Medicaid, while the other spouse would live at home or in an assisted living community and have some, or all of their care costs, paid for by a veteran’s pension in the form of the Monthly Maintenance Needs Allowance or “MMNA”.